-- (1) Any hearing held shall comply with the requirements set forth in the preceding section.
-The following requirements shall also be observed: - (a) The burden of proof of the existence of just cause to support dismissal, or of grounds to support other discipline, is on the university administration; - (am) The standard of proof shall be a preponderance of the evidence; - (b) No faculty member who participated in the investigation of a formal complaint, or who is a material witness, shall be qualified to sit on the hearing committee addressing that complaint.
-No university employee or other person who participated in the investigation of a formal complaint, or who is a material witness, shall be qualified to serve as the hearing examiner addressing that complaint; - (c) The hearing shall be closed unless the faculty member or the complainant requests an open hearing, in which case it shall be open (see subch.
+- (1) Any hearing held shall comply with the requirements set forth in s.
+UWS 4.19.
+All of the following requirements shall also be observed: - (a) The burden of proof of the existence of just cause to support dismissal, or of grounds to support other discipline, is on the university administration. - (am) The standard of proof shall be a preponderance of the evidence. - (b) No faculty member who participated in the investigation of a formal Title IX complaint, or who is a material witness, shall be qualified to sit on the hearing committee addressing that complaint.
+No university employee or other person who participated in the investigation of a formal Title IX complaint, or who is a material witness, shall be qualified to serve as the hearing examiner addressing that complaint. - (c) The hearing shall be closed unless the faculty member or the complainant requests an open hearing, in which case it shall be open.

+Note: See subch.
 V of ch.
-19, Stats., Open Meeting Law); - (d) The hearing committee may, on motion of the complainant or the faculty member, disqualify any one of its members for cause by a majority vote.
-If one or more of the hearing committee members disqualify themselves or are disqualified, the remaining members may select a number of other members of the faculty equal to the number who have been disqualified to serve, except that alternative methods of replacement may be specified in the rules and procedures adopted by the faculty establishing the standing committee under this rule; - (e) The hearing committee or the hearing examiner shall not be bound by common law or statutory rules of evidence and may admit evidence having reasonable probative value but shall exclude immaterial, irrelevant, or unduly repetitious testimony, and shall give effect to recognized legal privileges unless the person holding the privilege has waived it.
+19, Stats., Open Meetings of Governmental Bodies.

+- (d) The hearing committee may, on motion of the complainant or the faculty member, disqualify any one of its members for cause by a majority vote.
+If one or more of the hearing committee members disqualify themselves or are disqualified, the remaining members may select a number of other members of the faculty equal to the number who have been disqualified to serve, except that alternative methods of replacement may be specified in the rules and procedures adopted by the faculty establishing the standing committee under this rule. - (e) The hearing committee or the hearing examiner may not be bound by common law or statutory rules of evidence and may admit evidence having reasonable probative value but shall exclude immaterial, irrelevant, or unduly repetitious testimony, and shall give effect to recognized legal privileges unless the person holding the privilege has waived it.
 The hearing committee or the hearing examiner shall follow the evidentiary rules in s.
-UWS 4.19(1)(h); - (f) If the hearing committee requests, the chancellor shall provide legal counsel after consulting with the hearing committee concerning its wishes in this regard.
-The function of legal counsel shall be to advise the hearing committee, consult with them on legal matters, and such other responsibilities as shall be determined by the hearing committee within the provisions of the rules and procedures adopted by the faculty of the institution in establishing the standing faculty committee under this policy; - (h) Nothing in this section shall prevent the settlement of cases by mutual agreement between the university administration, the complainant, and the faculty member;
+UWS 4.19 (1) (h). - (f) If the hearing committee requests, the chancellor shall provide legal counsel after consulting with the hearing committee concerning its wishes in this regard.
+The function of legal counsel shall be to advise the hearing committee, consult with them on legal matters, and such other responsibilities as shall be determined by the hearing committee within the provisions of the rules and procedures adopted by the faculty of the institution in establishing the standing faculty committee under this policy. - (g) If the Title IX disciplinary process described in ss.
+UWS 4.11 to 4.24 against a faculty member not holding tenure is not concluded before the faculty member's appointment would expire, the faculty member may elect that such process be carried to a final decision.
+Unless the faculty member so elects in writing, the process shall be discontinued at the expiration of the appointment.

-- (i) Delay or adjournment of the hearing for good cause may be granted.
-Good cause includes: - 1.
-The need to investigate evidence as to which a valid claim of surprise is made; - 2.
-To ensure the presence of the faculty member or the complainant, an advisor, or a witness; - 3.
-To provide language assistance or accommodation of disabilities; and - 4.
+- (h) Nothing in this section shall prevent the settlement of cases by mutual agreement between the university administration, the complainant, and the faculty member. - (i) Delay or adjournment of the hearing for good cause may be granted.
+Good cause includes the need for any of the following: - 1.
+To investigate evidence as to which a valid claim of surprise is made. - 2.
+To ensure the presence of the faculty member or the complainant, an advisor, or a witness. - 3.
+To provide language assistance or accommodation of disabilities. - 4.
 To accommodate concurrent law enforcement activity.

-UWS 4.21 Findings and recommendations to the chancellor
+UWS 4.21 Hearing committee or hearing examiner findings and recommendations to the chancellor.